RyougiChan/PoiGalgame/README.md

 ## Declaration

-All resources in this project are based on [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/), that means you can copy and reissue the contents of this project, but you will also have to provide the **original author information** as well as the **agreement statement**.
+Some resources using in the demo are from game CLANNAD, which copyright to [Key](http://key.visualarts.gr.jp) company.
+All other resources in this project are based on [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/), that means you can copy and reissue the contents of this project, but you will also have to provide the **original author information** as well as the **agreement statement**.
 At the same time, it **cannot be used for commercial purposes**.
 In accordance with our narrow understanding (Additional subsidiary terms), **all activities that are profitable are of commercial use.**

 Released under the [Apache License 2.0](LICENSE)